 Royal honours for three TU Delft professors

-Professor Sef Heijnen, emeritus professor of Bioprocess Technology at the faculty of Applied Sciences, was appointed a Knight of the Order of the Netherlands Lion in a ceremony in Rijen.
+Professor Jenny Dankelman, Professor of Minimally-Invasive Surgery and Intervention Techniques in the Faculty of Mechanical, Maritime and Materials Engineering (3mE) was appointed a Knight of the Order of the Netherlands Lion in a ceremony in Pijnacker.

-Professor Jeroen van den Hoven, professor of Ethics and Technology at the faculty of Technology, Policy and Management (TPM), was appointed a Knight of the Order of the Netherlands Lion in a ceremony Rotterdam.
+Professor Andy van den Dobbelsteen, Professor of Climate Design & Sustainability in the Faculty of Architecture and the Built Environment was made a Knight of the Order of the Netherlands Lion in a ceremony in Delft.